Sec 1 G3 Geography Tuition

 Key Transition

-Analytical geography supersedes description in Sec 1 — students progress from naming features to explaining processes and evaluating complex human-environment relationships.
+Analytical geography supersedes description in lower secondary Sec 1 — students progress from naming features to explaining processes and evaluating complex human-environment relationships.

 Related Courses